 The University of Delaware has joined in a partnership with Biosphere 2, Columbia University's well-known center for environmental science and policy studies.
-Under the partnership, UD appoints five undergraduates to Biosphere's academic programs each fall and spring semester.
-For those five students, the University of Delaware underwrites the cost of the tuition normally charged by Columbia, so that nominees pay UD tuition rates, just as on the Newark campus.
+Under the partnership, UD appoints several undergraduates to Biosphere's academic programs each fall and spring semester.
+For those students, the University of Delaware underwrites the cost of the tuition normally charged by Columbia, so that nominees pay UD tuition rates, just as on the Newark campus.
 Summer programs are available as well, offering UD students a 10% discount off Columbia's normal summer tuition.
 UD students are responsible for housing and other fees at Biosphere.

 Located in the Sonoran Desert and the foothills of the Catalina Mountains north of Tucson, Arizona, Biosphere 2 is one of the largest living laboratories in the world: a climate and atmosphere controlled greenhouse covering 3.15 acres and 7.2 million cubic feet of volume.
 Within Biosphere 2 are several different biomes - a rainforest, a million gallon salt water ocean, a coastal fog desert, and four other wilderness ecosystems - which researchers use to experiment on earth systems on a relatively large scale.
-Each semester, 100 undergraduate students from around the nation live and study on the Biosphere campus for a unique educational experience, while earning up to 16 credits.
+Each semester, 100 undergraduate students from around the nation live and study on the

+Biosphere campus for a unique educational experience, while earning up to 16 credits.
 Both science and non-science majors are invited to participate in interdisciplinary programs designed to help students understand global problems and to develop leadership skills.
-For detailed program information, see http://www.bio2.edu.
+For detailed program information, see www.bio2.edu.

 The specific application of transfer credits to UD requirements will be determined in advance and on an individual basis.
-For details specific to the UD application process, contact Allan Fanjoy, Administrator of Special Sessions, 4 Kent Way, Telephone: (302) 831-2853, Fax: (302) 831-6042, e-mail: fanjoy@udel.edu, or see http://www.udel.edu/IntlProg/domestic/biosphere2/index.html
+For details specific to the UD application process, contact Allan Fanjoy, Administrator of Special Sessions, 207 Clayton Hall, Telephone: (302) 831-2853, Fax: (302) 831-1077, or e-mail: fanjoy@udel.edu.